 Hygiene Kit 20.00: A MUST.
-In a hygiene kit you will get medicine dispensers, nail clippers, emory boards, a nose sucker( not politically correct, I know), brushes, and more.
+In a hygiene kit, you will get medicine dispensers, nail clippers, emery boards, a nose sucker( not politically correct, I know), brushes, and more.
 All hygiene kits differ.

 Diaper bag $55.00: A MUST.
 A diaper bag is great for those day trips to the park, run errands, or wherever else you plan on going.
 You can throw your diapers, wipes, bottles, and more in there.

 Car Seat $350.00: THE BIGGEST MUST.
 Your new baby has to have a car seat in order to leave the hospital.
 You must also have your child strapped in anytime he/she is in the vehicle.

 Nursery Decor $275.00: NOT NECESSARY.
 But looks nice.

 Swing $210.00 NICE TO HAVE.
 If your baby likes to be rocked to sleep it’s nice to have a baby swing so you don’t have to sit up rocking your baby.
 It comes in handy when you have other things to get done.

 Diapers $625.00 A MUST.
 Need I say more?